 Our title is a dead giveaway.
 Carbonated Air Cocktails are exactly what they sound like—cocktails made of air that are also carbonated.
 Well, not just air, but they are certainly not liquid cocktails.
 We know, it sounds crazy, but think of it: what if. . . just WHAT IF you could make a drink without wasting money on all of the traditional ingredients.
 No base spirit necessary.
 No hard-to-find liqueurs—none of any kind!
 No bitter Italian whatever-you-call them.
 No vermouth, no fruit juice, NO ICE!
 Just think of it.
 NO ICE!
 That’s just crazy, right?
 Wrong.

 So, how does it work?
-Well, the concept is actually pretty simple, and that's the beauty of it.
+Well, the concept is actually pretty simple, and that’s the beauty of it.
 And because there are so many possibilities, you can use just about anything you have in the pantry or spice drawer to pull this off.
 In other words, substitutions definitely apply.
 There is, however, one caveat.
 You need a tiny piece of dry ice.
-It's an unorthodox requirement right after we said it was going to be easy, but if you really want carbonated air cocktails, there's just no other way around this.
-Fortunately, if you are in the US or Canada you can search the dry ice directory for dry ice vendors that are close to you.
+It’s an unorthodox requirement right after we said it was going to be easy, but if you really want carbonated air cocktails, there’s just no other way around this.
+Fortunately, you can search online for dry ice vendors that are close to you.
 If this is just too much trouble and you cannot be bothered, we understand.
-You can always refer back here when it's more convenient.
+You can always refer back here when it’s more convenient.
 In the mean time you can still follow along and make Flat Air Cocktails by skipping any references to the dry ice.
-It's just that carbonation has been all the rage the past couple of years.
+It’s just that carbonation has been all the rage the past couple of years.
 In fact, we even jumped on the bandwagon and made our own bottled (liquid) cocktails a while back.
 Think of what we are doing today as the complete opposite of that idea (except for the carbonation).

 Some of you might be wondering at this point what dry ice has to do with carbonation in the first place.
 It turns out that dry ice is really just frozen carbon dioxide.
 It is extremely cold, so you need to be very careful when handling it.
 It can also break glass and even crack counter tops with the intense thermal shock.
 This stuff isn’t for kids.
 The reason it’s “dry” is because although it may look like regular ice, it doesn’t actually melt.
 It sublimates, or transforms directly from a solid into a gas as it heats up.
 This can have some interesting and quite entertaining side effects.
 For example, if you drop a piece of dry ice into warm water it starts bubbling and the gas it produces (carbon dioxide gas) looks like heavy white smoke.
 Drop some of this stuff into a cauldron of water and it will look like you are making a magic potion!
 Drop a huge quantity into a swimming pool and it will produce so much fog. . .
 OK, you get the idea.
 Don’t even think about bubble bath.